ivansherbs/insights.ivansherbs.com/review_required/funnels/ivanchai/prostate/longpresell/en.md

 ## Safety, contraindications and warnings

-Fireweed is an extremely safe herbal infusion.
-It can be taken as a herbal infusion in excessive amounts and is safe for children.
+Fireweed is an *xtremely safe herbal infusion.
+It can be taken as a herbal infusion in excessive amounts and is **safe for children**.

 It’s naturally **free of caffeine**, uric acid, oxalic acid, and L-theanine.